dellermann/i18n-asset-pipeline/README.md

 apply plugin: "org.grails.plugins.i18n-asset-pipeline"
 ```

+## CAREFUL the apply plugin must be  applied after the plugin that creates :assetCompile.
+The order is important !

 The first dependency declaration is needed to precompile your assets (e. g.
 when building a WAR file).
 The second one provides the necessary
 `<asset:i18n>` tag and compiles the assets on the fly (e. g. in development)